Speech-Language-Hearing Clinic

 The clinic is open daily with after-school hours Monday–Thursday.
 All services are by appointment only.

 The clinic operates in accordance with the Buffalo State University calendar.
+Sessions begin each semester after a formal orientation is completed by students.

 Fall/Spring Semester